 Have you ever been a prisoner in De Baca County Detention Center?
 Do you have a friend or family member that spent time there?
 Have you ever visited an inmate there?

 If you have, then please leave a comment below about it.
 Tell us about your experience so others will know what to expect.

 Anyone who’s ever been arrested and sent to jail has at least one story to tell about it.
 Why’d you get arrested?
 Were you fairly treated?
 What happened to you while you were locked up?
 How did you get along with the other inmates?
 How did getting locked up affect your life?

 Click here to share your story about when you did time in De Baca County Detention Center

 Make some good friends in jail?
 Do you need to reconnect with a person you met in jail?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Say wassup to people locked up at De Baca County Detention Center
+Send a message to people incarcerated at De Baca County Detention Center

 Return To Main Menu